 Enjoy the charm of Sado Island to your heart's content!

 Sado Island has plenty of attractions.
-It has a scale that you can enjoy with a car by touring the sea, mountains, plains, and again, the sea and mountains, while visiting its famous attractions.
+It has a scale that you can enjoy with a car by touring the sea, mountains, plains, and again, the sea and mountains while visiting its famous attractions.
 This is also one of Sado's charms.
 We also recommend dropping by places that pique your interest and making detours on your trip.

 And you will be alright even if you are worried about a language barrier.
-Sado Island receives many foreign tourists and there are places with staff that can speak English and places with signs and pamphlets in multiple languages.
+Sado Island receives many foreign tourists, and there are places with staff that can speak English and places with signs and pamphlets in multiple languages.

 When traveling to Sado, please exercise caution regarding COVID-19.
 Sado has implemented its own unique system and strives to prevent the spread of the disease.
-Please wear a mask, maintain a distance between yourself and others, wash your hands frequently and thoroughly, and prioritize recuperation if you have a fever or are feeling unwell.
+Please wear a mask, maintain a distance between yourself and others, wash your hands frequently and thoroughly, and prioritize recuperation if you have a fever or feel unwell.